 Back in January 2011, one month after a Microsoft report found that cloud technologies offered Ireland “an unrivalled opportunity,” the current Irish government took office.
-The coalition partners seemed to have been taking policy advice from Microsoft and pledged to make the country “the cloud capital of the world” (a statement the country’s PM restated at the New York Stock Exchange year later).
+The coalition partners seemed to have been taking policy advice from Microsoft and pledged to make the country “the cloud capital of the world” (a statement the country’s PM restated at the New York Stock Exchange a year later).

 So, how is the country’s move to the cloud going?